saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 #### Cypress.json

-The inside your **testrunner-tests** project file that you created, you will notice the cypress.json file.
+Inside your **testrunner-tests** project file that you created, you will notice the cypress.json file.
 This file is used to set [all kinds of options for your Cypress test](https://docs.cypress.io/guides/references/configuration.html).
 If you don’t set any options, Cypress will use a set of default values.
 You can pull in data from this file into your tests, to make it easier to preload data in your test.

 First, you will need to add information for your tests about the URL of the app you are testing against.
 Add the following line to `cypress.json`, which you will use in your tests to pull in the site you are testing against.